tier2tickets/Knowledge-Base/content/customization/custom-scripts.rst

 to go.
 The location of this upload folder is stored in an environment variable named "_uploadDir".
 You can save any log files or script output into that upload folder and it will get sent in to be available inside the report.

+Be advised: The upload folder is cleared as software is started to make sure the data in there is specific to the current ticket.

 _append.txt
 -----------